-- 1. Is the permittee relying on another entity to satisfy any permit obligations? - x Yes No

-If "Yes," provide the name(s) of other entities and an explanation of their responsibilities (add more spaces or pages if needed).
+1. Is the permittee relying on another entity to satisfy any permit obligations?
+X Yes No If "Yes," provide the name(s) of other entities and an explanation of their responsibilities (add more spaces or pages if needed).

-Name and Explanation: In reference to illicit discharges discovered where the discharger is non-TCCD personnel, TCCD does not have a legal means by which to prohibit and/or eliminate illicit discharges and will refer these matters to the City where the campus resides (Fort Worth, Arlington, or Hurst), or the regional TCEQ office for enforcement.
-However, given the nature of the TCCD campuses, the possibility of a scenario where this would happen is unlikely.
+Name and Explanation: TCCD's Northwest Campus shares a permit with four other campuses - Northeast, South, Southeast, and Trinity River Campus.
+Each Campus is responsible for meeting quarterly target area inspections, construction site inspections, public education (i.e., Digital Signage) events and investigating illicit discharges, if any.

+Name and Explanation: Braun Intertec assists in conducting public education during public involvement events and conducts quarterly target area inspections and construction site inspections, when applicable.

 2.a.
-Is the permittee part of a group sharing a SWMP with other entities?
+Is the permittee part of a group sharing a X Yes No SWMP with other entities?

-x Yes No

 2.b.
-If "yes," is this a system-wide annual report including information for all permittees?

-Yes x No

-If "Yes," list all associated authorization numbers, permittee names, and SWMP responsibilities of each member (add additional spaces or pages if needed):

-Authorization Number: Permittee:

-I. Construction Activities

-1. The number of construction activities that occurred in the jurisdictional area of the MS4 (Large and Small Site Notices submitted by construction site operators):

-2a.
-Does the permittee utilize the optional seventh MCM related to construction?

-Yes x No

-2b.
-If "yes," then provide the following information for this permit year:

-The number of municipal construction activities authorized under this general permit The total number of acres disturbed for municipal construction projects Not applicable.
+If "yes," is this a system-wide annual rep permittees? ort including information for all Yes X No If "Yes," list all associated authorization number responsibilities of each member (add addition • Authorization Number: TXR040556 Pern nittee: TCCD Northeast Campus Authorization Number: TXR040558 Perr nittee: TCCD South Campus Authorization Number: TXR040641 Perr nittee: TCCD Southeast Campus Authorization Number: TXR040645 Perr nittee: TCCD Trinity River Campus I. Construction Activities The number of construction activities that occ MS4 (Large and Small Site Notices submitted • 1 2a.
+Does the permittee utilize the optional sever th MCM related to construction?
+Yes X No 2b.
+If "yes," then provide the following informat on for this permit year: The number of municipal construction activit authorized under this general permit es Not Applicable Not Applicable